miney-py/mineysocket/README.md

 ### Installation with Debian Buster

-The latest minetest version is in the backports repository for buster, so it's very easy to install: https://wiki.minetest.net/Setting_up_a_server/Debian
+The latest minetest version is in the backport repository for buster, so it's very easy to install: https://wiki.minetest.net/Setting_up_a_server/Debian
 ```
 apt install lua-socket lua-cjson
 cd /var/games/minetest-server/.minetest/mods